-- Microaggressions: hurtful comments, words, and actions - Lack of Accessibility: not considering the access needs of disabled people, therefore disabling the disabled - Privilege: failure to see beyond your own lived experience, assuming nonvisible disabilities are made up - Language: using outdated and offensive language, using language that infantilizes or is condescending "you are a superhero" - Attitudes: believing all disabled people need to be fixed, that they are less than, - Internalized ableism: when a disabled person believes that they are less than others or that they are not good enough, a result of stereotypes, misconceptions, and discrimination
+- Microaggressions: hurtful comments, words, and actions - Lack of Accessibility: not considering the access needs of disabled people, therefore disabling the disabled - Privilege: failure to see beyond your own lived experience, assuming non-visible disabilities are made up - Language: using outdated and offensive language, using language that infantilizes or is condescending "you are a superhero" - Attitudes: believing all disabled people need to be fixed, that they are less than, or believing that by volunteering I am their hero or savior - Internalized ableism: when a disabled person believes that they are less than others or that they are not good enough, a result of stereotypes, misconceptions, and discrimination

 Disability does not mean people are inferior.
 Disability is another way for a mind and/or body to be.
-We ask all our athletes and volunteers to take some time to reflect on their current language, experiences, and beliefs to ensure we are providing the most inclusive, and empowering experiences possible.
+We ask all our athletes and volunteers to take some time to reflect on their current language, experiences and beliefs to ensure we are providing the most inclusive, and empowering experiences possible.
 We expect our athletes and volunteers to learn and grow with NWABA, engaging with our core values to provide the best experience possible for everyone at our events.
 If we observe language or mannerisms that are not in line with our core values, we will address the situation immediately.
 As always, we welcome any questions to support everyone in their growth and experiences with NWABA.
 We have provided several different resources below to support greater understanding of the topics discussed.